 If your BRP expires on 31 December 2024

 You do not need to tell UKVI if your BRP expires on 31 December 2024 but your immigration status allows you to stay longer.
-All BRP's are currently valid until 31 December 2024 at the latest as you will not need a BRP from 1 January 2025.
+All BRPs are currently valid until 31 December 2024 at the latest as you will not need a BRP from 1 January 2025.
 You will be able to prove your immigration status online after that date.
 UKVI will update the information on this webpage in early 2024.
-You do not need to do anything and your immigration status will not be affected.
+Throughout 2024, the UKVI will provide updates on when you need to register for a UKVI account for an eVisa, and what you need to do.

 You should however check your decision email (if you applied for a visa in the UK) or your decision letter (if you applied for a visa outside the UK) for your visa end date and ensure it is correct.
 Please refer to our webpage for information on correct visa end dates and guidance on how to apply to correct any errors.
 If your visa was granted inside the UK, you will only have 14 days from the date of BRP delivery to apply for the correction, so it is important that you check your immigration permission expiry date as soon as your visa is granted.